ufilms/ufilmpolicies/docs/index.md

 layout: home

 hero:
-  name: "Green Power Media Policies"
+  name: "uFilms"
   text: "List of policies"
-  tagline: "This portal is the central repository for all official policy documents governing Green Power Media.
+  tagline: "This portal is the central repository for all official policy documents governing uFilms.
 Employees and contractors can find and reference the full spectrum of GPM wide policies and protocols."
   actions:
     - theme: brand
       text: Information Security Policy